-Please cite as: The HLS19 Consortium of the WHO Action Network M-POHL (2022): The HLS19-COM-P Instrument to measure Communicative Health Literacy.
+Please cite as: The HLS19 Consortium of the WHO Action Network M-POHL (2022): The HLS19-COM-P Instrument to measure Communicative Health Literacy (with the score based on dichotomized items).
+Updated version July 2023.
 Factsheet.
 Austrian National Public Health Institute, Vienna